Thiensville, Wisconsin: Geography

-According to the United States Census Bureau, the village has a total area of 1.10 sqmi, of which, 1.09 sqmi of it is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 1.10 sqmi, of which 1.09 sqmi is land and 0.01 sqmi is water.

 Many of the houses in Thiensville's Green Bay Road Historic District date to the 1890s and early 1900s.

 The Village of Thiensville is an enclave, surrounded by the City of Mequon on all sides.
-The village is located on the north and west bank of a bend in the Milwaukee River.
+The village is located on the northern and western banks of a bend in the Milwaukee River.
 Pigeon Creek also flows through downtown Thiensville into the river, with the confluence near the old village hall at the intersection of Main Street and Green Bay Road.
-There is a dam on the Milwaukee River, upstream from the confluence of the river and the creek.
+There is a dam on the Milwaukee River, upstream of the confluence of the river and the creek.

 The village is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The village is south of the Devonian Thiensville formation, a large limestone deposit lying mostly below the soil with the exception of an exposed rock face at the Cedarburg Road cut in northern Mequon.
 The Wisconsin Department of Natural Resources considers the eastern part of Thiensville to be in the Central Lake Michigan Coastal ecological landscape, while the western part of the village is in the Southern Lake Michigan Coastal ecological landscape.
 Before white settlers arrived in the area, the area was an upland forest dominated by American beech and sugar maple trees.
 While some areas of Mequon have remained undeveloped, most of Thiensville has been developed and little-to-none of the old growth forest remains.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.